JamesWHomer/Slides2Textbook/README.md

-Just a basic pdf to textbook framework.
+# Slides To Textbook

+Question: What is this?
+Answer: A simple experiment to turn unstructured context such as pdf's or transcripts into textbooks.

+Question: What about images?
+Answer: I intend on eventually implementing images however we'll see eventually.
+I've found that often images in pdf's are really badly structured, I'm thinking about using the whole page of a slide as context, etc, however there is a lot to consider.

+Question: What is your goal?
-Right now this is just a proof of concept but I'm considering turning this into a fastapi server and creating a website for a converter.
+Answer: I'm considering turning this into a fastapi server to eventually be used in a product, I'm thinking a simple website converter.

-Right now it's text only however I intend on (maybe?) adding an option for image context.
-However pdf's really mess up images so I don't know.